hivetech/hivy.v0.legacy/README.md

 * Deadly easy to use, build serious applications in minutes
 * Http standard authentification
-* Method permission per user
+* Permission per user per Method
 * Plug and play endpoints, authentification and permission methods
 * But not only, up to 2 filters actually before endpoint processing
 * Secured, higly-available and centralized configuration storage